paulloz/godot-ink/README.md

 **This project is heavily under construction as C# support in Godot is a WIP.**

 [Ink](https://github.com/inkle/ink) integration for [Godot Engine](https://github.com/godotengine/godot).
-As C# custom types aren't available yet, this package includes a **InkStory** packed scene.
+As C# custom types aren't available yet, this package includes an **InkStory** packed scene.

 ### Currently supported features:
 * Running an Ink story and branching with choice indexes